defCoding/arm-space-invaders/README.md

 To install, download the STM32f30x files, plug in the Discovery board, then run `make install`.
 There may be other magical things you gotta do to get the Discovery board working properly, so Google will be your friend.

 ## Preview
-[Preview](https://i.imgur.com/mTeTS0B.gifv) Preview is too large for Github.
+[Preview](https://i.imgur.com/mTeTS0B.gifv) is too large for Github.
 Click on the link to view.